michael1308/inventree-adv-sheet-labels/README.md

 ## Installation

 > Note:
 > This plugin currently supports InvenTree versions **0.15.x**.
-As of writing, version **0.16.x** is under development and it's new API is partially supported.
+As of writing, version **0.16.x** is under development and its new API is partially supported.
 However, since that might still change at any time, compatibility is not yet guaranteed.

 The simplest way of installing is by using the ```Install Plugin``` button on the InvenTree ```Plugin Settings``` page and then entering the package name: